RedisLabs/redislabs-docs/content/rdi/reference/debezium/oracle.md

 debezium.source.connector.class=io.debezium.connector.oracle.OracleConnector
 debezium.source.log.mining.strategy=online_catalog
 debezium.source.log.mining.transaction.retention.ms=1800000
+# A comma-separated list of Oracle Real Application Clusters (RAC) node host names or addresses.
+#debezium.source.rac.nodes=<NODE1_ADDRESS>,<NODE2_ADDRESS>...
+# Examples:
+#   - rac.nodes=192.168.1.100,192.168.1.101
+#     database.port=1521`
+#   - rac.nodes=192.168.1.100,192.168.1.101:1522
+#     database.port=1521
+#     Overrides the default port for the second entry in the list.
+# If you supply a JDBC URL for the database by using the `database.url` property, instead of defining a value for `database.port`, each RAC node entry must explicitly specify a port value.
 # This mode creates a JDBC query that filters not only operation types at the database level, but also schema, table, and username include/exclude lists.
 debezium.source.log.mining.query.filter.mode=in
 # The name of the Oracle Pluggable Database that the connector captures changes from.